shawty/arbor_arpex_1610/README.md

 The PC's themselves from a software point of view where fairly standard X86 32 Bit intel Atom based units, both capable of running most 32 bit versions of both Linux and Windows based operating systems.

-After replacing the hard drives in them with new SSD's and installing Debian 8 on one device, and windows Embedded COmpact 7 on the other, I then set about trying to work out how the I/O system on the devices was used.
+After replacing the hard drives in them with new SSD's and installing Debian 8 on one device, and windows Embedded Compact 7 on the other, I then set about trying to work out how the I/O system on the devices was used.

 Each unit has a thin green pin based connector on one side of the main chassis, 4 of the pins are Digital Inputs for reading switches or other binary based inputs.
 The next along are 4 digital output's, they don't have a particulaly high current drive, and only just managed to deliver 5v but they are enough to switch a transistor to drive a higher power load.